askadvaith/Ctrl-C/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen?style=flat-square)](https://pypi.org/project/ctrlc-cli/)

-Because sometimes you really just want to Ctrl+C your whole project context for an LLM without manually sifting through a minefield of `.git`, `__pycache__`, and a million CSVs.
+Because sometimes you really just want to Ctrl+C your whole project context for an LLM without manually sifting through a minefield of `.git`, `__pycache__`, and a million other CSVs.

 ---

 ## What is Ctrl+C?

-Ctrl+C is a lightweight Python CLI tool that bundles up your entire codebase into a single context file.
+Ctrl+C is a simple Python CLI tool that **packages your entire codebase into a single file**, making it **easy to provide complete project context to an LLM** for understanding or analysis.
 It uses ignore files, size filters, and compression options to make the output just right.
 No more manual copy-pasting code context over and over; **one simple command and you're set for vibe coding galore :)**
 <br/>
 ## Installation